March 29, 2021

 Gates has been somewhat of an uncle to Conte.
 The cordial Gates hides his ability to turn up the heat if double-crossed.
 This becomes painfully obvious to Picerni in the adjoining room.
 Hitman, William Phipps, is giving him a serious “Martinizing.”
 Gates highly suggests Conte find his missing little brother as the bulk of the film takes flight to New York, Phoenix, and El Camino, California.
 Everywhere he goes, guys in fedoras are there before his arrival.
 Darren and his expectant wife, Katherine Grant, are not universally thrilled with Conte's surprise appearance.
 Darren does a good job.
 His final scenes are first-rate as it quickly becomes apparent Conte was not actually the first to discover his whereabouts.

 Conte is alone in thinking “Uncle Larry” is sincere.
 Even “Mama Rico” no longer trusts him.
 Ending up back in Miami, the lone Rico has learned the truth about Gates and their final confrontation is an exciting—a life-altering experience for the latter.
 Conte testifies against the syndicate, successfully shutting it down in one of the most rapid film closings of the decade.
 A letter from the DA vouches for him, assuring the Ricos a successful adoption from the Bayshore Children's Home.
-Conte no longer has any dirty laundry to display.
+Conte will have more dirty laundry to clean.

 March 1, 2021